dennislee22/FT-Merge-Quantize-Infer-CML/README.md

 #### <a name="toc_4"></a>3.2 CML Session

 - CML runs on the Kubernetes platform.
-When a `CML session` is requested, CML instructs K8s to schedule and provision a pod with the required resource profile.
+When a `CML session` is requested, CML instructs K8s to schedule and provision a pod with the required resource profile.<br>
 &nbsp;a.
-Create a CML project using `Python 3.9` with `Nvidia GPU runtime`.
+Create a CML project using `Python 3.9` with `Nvidia GPU runtime`.<br>
 &nbsp;b.
-Create a CML session (Jupyter) with the resource profile of 4CPU and 64GB memory and 1GPU.
+Create a CML session (Jupyter) with the resource profile of 4CPU and 64GB memory and 1GPU.<br>
 &nbsp;c.
-In the CML session, install the necessary Python packages.
+In the CML session, install the necessary Python packages.<br>

 ```
 pip install -r requirements.txt